DroidWorksStudio/mLauncher/wordoftheday/README.md

 # WordOfTheDay Folder

-This folder contains exported WordOfTheDay for the mLauncher.
-WordOfTheDay are stored as `.json` files, which are JSON-based and contain the WordOfTheDay related
+This folder contains exported WordOfTheDay for the MultiLauncher.
+WordOfTheDay are stored as `.json` files, which are JSON-based and contain the
+WordOfTheDay related
 `SharedPreferences` settings.

 ## Importing a WordOfTheDay

-1. Open the mLauncher settings.
+1. Open the MultiLauncher settings.
 2. Navigate to the advanced section.
 3. Click `Word of The Day` to Import.
 4. Select an `.json` file from your device.